-Donald R. and Joan F. Beall University of California, Irvine Center for Art + Technology Sol LeWitt has long been credited as helping establish Conceptualism and Minimalism as the dominant art movements of the postwar era.
+Sol LeWitt has long been credited as helping establish Conceptualism and Minimalism as the dominant art movements of the postwar era.
 Following his own service in the Korean War - during which he made posters for the Special Services - he visited shrines, temples and gardens in Korea and Japan, perhaps later informing the meditative, pattern-oriented qualities of his work.
 After being discharged, LeWitt moved to New York and balanced classes at the Cartoonists and Illustrators School (now known as the School of Visual Arts) with a design internship at Seventeen magazine.
 He joined the architectural office of I. M. Pei in 1955 as a graphic designer.
 What he learned from the architectural process convinced him to consider art as much an idea or a procedural blueprint that could be executed by others as a proprietary object of one person's making.
 His deceptively simple geometric sculptures, drawings, and wall works were derived from a logical system, like a game; sometimes they defied logic so that the results could not be foreseen, with instructions intentionally vague to allow for interpretation.
 By allowing other people to participate in the creative process (i.e. studio assistants, preparators, etc.), LeWitt gave license to others to become artists of their own volition, and reminded art world critics that the agency of the artist is not inherently tied to personal execution.
 As an architect does not lay his/her own bricks, but is still considered an artist in his/her own right, LeWitt too relished the opportunity for a kind of unending collaboration.
 Said the artist, "The ideas need not be complex.
 Most ideas that are successful are ludicrously simple.
 Successful ideas generally have the appearance of simplicity because they seem inevitable."
 LeWitt (1928-2007) is often cited as one of the most important American conceptual artists of the 20th century.
 LeWitt's works are found in the public collections of the Tate Modern (UK), the Van Abbemuseum (Netherlands), National Museum of Serbia (Serbia), Centre Georges Pompidou (France), Hallen für Neue Kunst Schaffhausen (Switzerland), Australian National Gallery (Australia), Guggenheim Museum (NY), the Museum of Modern Art (NY), Dia:Beacon (NY), The Jewish Museum (NY), MASS MoCA (MA), National Gallery of Art (D.C.), and the Hirshhorn Museum and Sculpture Garden (D.C.), among others.
 His work has been exhibited internationally; the LeWitt Estate is represented by Pace Gallery (NY).
-This work appears courtesy of Pace Gallery (NY) and the Sol LeWitt Estate

-University of California, Irvine Claire Trevor School of the Arts 712 Arts Plaza, Irvine, CA 92697 beallcenter.uci.edu 949-824-6206 Hours: Monday - Saturday, 12-6pm Vera Molnar Interruptions, 1968 / computer graphic on paper / 13 5/8 x 12 3/4 inches
+University of California, Irvine Claire Trevor School of the Arts 712 Arts Plaza, Irvine, CA 92697 beallcenter.uci.edu 949-824-6206 Hours: Monday - Saturday, 12-6pm Vera Molnar Interruptions, 1968 / ink on plotter paper / 13 5/8 x 12 3/4 inches